AlexD2003/Messy_Blog/content/post/tecknoworks_challange.md

 #### Task 1 solution

 Firstly, I will begin by looking at the data set given in the premise in order to get a feeling for what I am working with.\
 The data set is presented in **csv format and has a size of around 13MB (important for later)**.
-It seems to be a **retail transaction data set**, basically oferring you a peak at common consumer purchase patterns with the present collumns being : **CustomerId, ProductId, Quantity, Price, TransactionDate, PaymentMethod, StoreLocation, ProductCategory, AppliedDiscount and TotalAmount**.\
+It seems to be a **retail transaction data set**, basically oferring you a peek at common consumer purchase patterns with the present collumns being : **CustomerId, ProductId, Quantity, Price, TransactionDate, PaymentMethod, StoreLocation, ProductCategory, AppliedDiscount and TotalAmount**.\
 Since the data set is given in csv format which is compatible with the import feature of **Microsoft Fabric** and the size is not significant, the import should be pretty straight forward.
 We should plan for further expansion tho.\
 **Okay, how how do I import it?** Firstly, in what?
 A quick look around google later, the most obvious choice was between a **Data Lake or a Data Warehouse**.
 I would go with a **Data Warehouse** since it is meant for already structured data (exactly like my data set) while a **Data Lake** is more inclined towards raw data meant for analysis and further implications in various projects.
 [Source.](https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-a-data-lake#:~:text=risks%20more%20efficiently.-,What's%20the%20difference%20between%20a%20data%20lake%20and%20a%20data,as%20specific%20BI%20use%20cases.)\
 In order to import this data into Microsoft Fabric we could setup a pipeline. **Pipeline setup:**